-83. Paragraph 83 contains Plaintiffs proposed class definition, to which no response is required.
-To the extent a response is required, Defendants deny that Plaintiffs' proposed class satisfies the requirements of Rule 23 of the Federal Rules of Civil Procedure.
-Defendants further deny any implication that the proposed class of "all current and future adult immigration detainees who are or will be held by ICE in Contra Costa County, Sacramento County, or Yuba County" is reasonable; this proposed class definition is overly broad and fails to limit the class to those "immigrants held in government custody pending deportation proceedings," on whose behalf Plaintiffs allegedly bring this action.
-See Compl.
-(ECF No. 1) ¶ 1. (emphasis added).
-Furthermore, Defendants deny any implication in Paragraph 83 that the Sacramento facility in Sacramento County is located within the Northern District of California; Sacramento County is located within the Eastern District of California.

-85. Paragraph 85 contains Plaintiffs statement as to the relief they seek in this litigation, to which no response is required.
+- 83. Paragraph 83 contains Plaintiffs proposed class definition, to which no response is required.
+Defendants admit that the Court certified a class of "all current and future immigration detainees who are or will be held by ICE in Contra Costa, Sacramento, and Yuba Counties."
+See ECF No. 31.
+Defendants deny any implication in Paragraph 83 that the Sacramento facility in Sacramento County is located within the Northern District of California; Sacramento County is located within the Eastern District of California. - 84.
+DENIED. - Paragraph 85 contains Plaintiffs statement as to the relief they seek in 85. this litigation, to which no response is required.
 To the extent a response is required, Defendants deny any implication in Paragraph 85 that Plaintiffs are entitled to the relief they seek.

+DEFS.'
+FIRST AMENDED ANSWER

-86. Paragraph 86 contains Plaintiffs' legal conclusion that joinder is impracticable, to which no response is required.
-To the extent a response is required, Defendants do not contest at this time that Plaintiffs' proposed class can meet the numerosity requirement of Fed.
-R. Civ.
-P. 23(a)(1), but deny that Plaintiffs can otherwise meet the requirements of Rule 23(a) to certify their purported class.
+- 86. Paragraph 86 contains Plaintiffs' legal conclusion that joinder is impracticable, to which no response is required.
+Defendants admit that the Court certified a class of "all current and future immigration detainees who are or will be held by ICE in Contra Costa, Sacramento, and Yuba Counties."
+See ECF No. 31.
 Defendants admit that the Contra Costa, Sacramento, and Yuba facilities can "hold a combined total of between 500 and 600 immigration detainees on an average day"; Defendants deny any implication in Paragraph 86 that this average is not subject to change as it could fluctuate up or down on any given day.
-Defendants deny any implication in Paragraph 86 that the Sacramento facility is located within the

-Northern District of California; Sacramento County is located within the Eastern District of California.

-87. Paragraph 87 contains Plaintiffs' legal conclusion that joinder is impracticable, to which no response is required.
-To the extent a response is required, Defendants do not contest that Plaintiffs' proposed class can meet the numerosity requirement of Fed.
-R. Civ.
-P. 23(a)(1), but deny that Plaintiffs can otherwise meet the requirements of Rule 23(a) to certify their purported class.

-88. Paragraph 88 contains Plaintiffs' legal conclusion that there are questions of law and fact common to their purported class, to which no response is required.
-To the extent a response is required, Defendants deny that Plaintiffs can meet the requirements of Rule 23(a) to certify their purported class.

-- (a) DENIED
+Defendants deny any implication in Paragraph 86 that the Sacramento facility is located within the Northern District of California; Sacramento County is located within the Eastern District of California. - 87.
+Paragraph 87 contains Plaintiffs' legal conclusion that joinder is impracticable, to which no response is required.
+Defendants admit that the Court certified a class of "all current and future immigration detainees who are or will be held by ICE in Contra Costa, Sacramento, and Yuba Counties."
+See ECF No. 31. - 88.
+Paragraph 88 contains Plaintiffs' legal conclusion that there are questions of law and fact common to their purported class, to which no response is required.
+Defendants admit that the Court certified a class of "all current and future immigration detainees who are or will be held by ICE in Contra Costa, Sacramento, and Yuba Counties."
+See ECF No. 31. - (a) DENIED - (b) DENIED

-(b) DENIED

-(c) DENIED
+- (c) DENIED

-(d) DENIED
+- (d) DENIED

 - (e) DENIED

 - 89. DENIED.

-90. Paragraph 90 contains Plaintiffs' legal conclusion that the four named Plaintiffs "will fairly and adequately represent the interests of the [purported] class," to which no response is required.
-To the extent a response is required, Defendants deny this conclusion.
-Defendants note that Cornelio was removed to Guatemala on February 11, 2014, rendering him unable to fairly and adequately represent the interests of the [purported] class.
-Defendants do not challenge that the proposed class counsel can serve as adequate representatives for the class.
+- 90. Paragraph 90 contains Plaintiffs' legal conclusion that the four named Plaintiffs "will fairly and adequately represent the interests of the [purported] class," to which no response is required.
+Defendants admit that the Court certified a class of "all current and future immigration detainees who are or will be held by ICE in Contra Costa, Sacramento, and Yuba Counties."
+See ECF No. 31.

-91. Paragraph 91 contains Plaintiffs' legal conclusion that certification of their proposed class would be appropriate in this litigation, to which no response is required.
-To the extent a response is required, Defendants deny that Plaintiffs have met the requirements of Fed.
-R. Civ.
-P. 23(a) and (b)(2) to certify the class they propose.
+- 91. Defendants admit that the Court certified a class of "all current and future immigration detainees who are or will be held by ICE in Contra Costa, Sacramento, and Yuba Counties."
+See ECF No. 31.

-(a) DENIED;
+- (a) DENIED;

-(b) DENIED.
+- (b) DENIED.
 Defendants lack sufficient information to admit or deny the allegations in Paragraph 91(b), and, therefore, deny them.
 Defendants deny any implication in Paragraph 91(b) that any conduct by DHS or ICE has violated any legal rights of immigration detainees at the Contra Costa facility, Yuba facility, and Sacramento facility;

-(c) DENIED.
+- (c) DENIED.
 Paragraph 91(c) includes Plaintiffs' legal conclusion that "prosecution of individual actions would be impossible," to which no response is required.
-To the extent a response is required, Defendants lack sufficient information to admit or deny the allegations in Paragraph 91(c), and, therefore, deny them;
+To the extent a response is required, Defendants lack sufficient

+information to admit or deny the allegations in Paragraph 91(c), and, therefore, deny them;